 - Controls: Voice, mobile app, touch

-- Compatible with most load types
+- Compatible with almost any load type

 - Integrates with the Smart Life mobile app

-- Timer/scheduling functionality
+- Timer/scheduling functionality included

-Get the Smartyuns smart light switch on Amazon.
+Get the Smartyuns smart switch at Amazon.

 - Type: Plug-in